jmarcosdias/wonderful/README.md

 #### Ability to choose the dictionary

-Currently, only one dictionary is used along this game.
+Currently, only one dictionary is used in this game.
 The user has no option to choose the dictionary.

 In the current version, there is only the "Weird And Wonderful Words" dictionary, which is great, but is not good for all purposes.
 For example this dictionary is not good for beginners or for children.